Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

 Configuration:
 Store credentials and settings in config/ollama.env.
 [Guidelines on how to set this up wcan be found here](https://github.com/Shared-Reality-Lab/IMAGE-server/tree/main/preprocessors/text-followup).

 Similar to Traefik, Ollama (or vLLM) works the same way: it’s not baked into IMAGE-server, but runs in its own stack and IMAGE preprocessors talk to it via HTTP.
+Its docker-compose lives in `/var/docker/ollama`.
 Within the ollama `docker-compose.yml`, you'll find services like:
 - ollama: pulls `ollama/ollama:latest`, exposes port 11434.
 - vllm: runs `vllm/vllm-openai:latest`, reserves a GPU, serves an OpenAI-style API at port 8000.